Polyurethane adheres perfectly to the wood and has a glossy moisture-resistant coating. So, how to remove it from wood?

-To remove polyurethane from wood, use a paint stripper, vinegar, or sand it off.
 To sand it off, use coarse-grit sandpaper (150-grit).
-The sandpaper will remove it and leave a smooth wooden surface behind.
+The sandpaper will remove the polyurethane and smooth the wooden surface and make it ready for the next coating.

-You can remove polyurethane without sanding.
-To do this, use a paint stripper or baking soda.
-The paint stripper will dissolve its coating and liquefy it, making it easier to wipe it off.
+The paint stripper will dissolve the particles and liquefy the coating, making it easier to wipe it off.
 You can also use a paint thinner instead of a paint stripper.

 Removing polyurethane without removing the wood stain underneath doesn’t always work.
 You will often notice etched spots on the stain, especially if you leave the paint remover for too long.
 You must apply a fresh coat of wood stain to hide (cover) these etched spots.